 How coronavirus is turning the spotlight on sustainable investing

-It is difficult to start any article without referring to the threat presented by the coronavirus sweeping across countries.
-The human impacts are clearly devastating for anyone affected, even if the overall impact is small in the context of major pandemics through history.
+It is difficult to start any article without referring to the impact presented by the coronavirus sweeping across countries.
+The human impacts are clearly devastating for anyone affected.

 Companies are more dependent than ever on the licenses to operate society provides, supply chains are more complex and connected than ever, social and environmental tensions are more acute than in the past, and regulation is accelerating to address growing imbalances between corporate success and social needs.